Technical

 False Color display mode

-false colorVersion 7 and greater of videoQC, sdiScope, 4KScope, HDRScope, and 2110Scope all feature various display modes, including false color mode.
+Version 7 and greater of videoQC, sdiScope, 4KScope, HDRScope, and 2110Scope all include a false color display mode.
 False color mode looks at the IRE values in the signal, and assigns a color to each range.
-Here is a chart describing which color is assigned to which range(s).
+Here are details.

 The IRE unit is used in the measurement of composite video signals.
 Its name is derived from the initials of the Institute of Radio Engineers.